project-imprimis/libprimis/doc/engine.md

 ### 5.5.1 Supersample Antialiasing (SSAA)
 ---

-**SSAA is not implemented in Imprimis.
+**SSAA is not implemented in Libprimis.
 It is described here as a useful basis for the more advanced antialiasing techniques.**

 Supersample antialiasing is perhaps the simplest antialiasing method to